nameless-and-blameless/TAG/reports/Revelation.md

 ## **The Hidden Genocide**

-For years, a covert operation has resulted in the deaths of thousands of American citizens.
+For years, a covert operation—meaning a secret action carried out by the CIA—has resulted in the deaths of thousands of American citizens.
 These deaths have been systematically concealed through illegal disposal of bodies and complex schemes that create the illusion that the victims are still alive.
-Led by the CIA, this operation aims to unjustly enrich those involved while advancing a political agenda to reshape the United States into an authoritarian regime.
+Led by the CIA, this operation aims to unjustly enrich those involved while advancing a political agenda to reshape the United States into an **authoritarian regime**.
+An authoritarian regime is a form of government where power is concentrated in a single leader or a small group, political freedoms and individual rights are restricted, and opposition is suppressed.

 ## **The Creator’s Assurance**

-In a merciful intervention, the Creator assures that the upcoming earthquakes will not cause injury or loss of life.
+In a merciful intervention, the Creator assures that the upcoming **seismic** (literal or geological) earthquakes will not cause injury or loss of life.
 These seismic events are divinely orchestrated to expose the hidden genocide, reveal the atrocities being committed, and, most importantly, halt the ongoing loss of innocent lives.
 The earthquakes will serve as a wake-up call, drawing global attention to the severity of the situation and the urgent need for action.

 ## **The Political Agenda**